ArithaBandara/ArithaBandara/README.md

 # 👋 Hi there!
-I'm ArithaBandara
+I'm Aritha Bandara

 👀 **I’m interested in**:
 - Linux and Linux servers